jennifer66666/master_thesis_code/README.md

 ### Introduction
 This project is my master thesis, which transfers human face images into anime ones.
 The code and idea are heavily based on [FreezeG](https://github.com/bryandlee/FreezeG).
 The main difference with FreezeG is using style-transfer and then reverse generation here.
+Reason to do the change  is because finding that the anime output straightly from FreezeG for some datasets has no correspondance to the input human face (see examples below #FIXME).
 For the structure and ideas of the model, please check this [slides](https://github.com/jennifer66666/master_thesis_code/blob/master/p5120fg52.pdf).
 The details of training, processed input, and model weights (570000.pt, 550000.pt) can be downloaded from the [gdrive_link](https://drive.google.com/drive/folders/1VceRUYdi3oR3V7Gc0UedaLWcBWFsdBIk?usp=sharing).
 ### Environment
 #### start a container
 ```